HL7-DaVinci/prior-auth-client/README.md

 To use the Rest-Hook endpoint submit a Subscription to `/Subscription` on the Prior Auth server with the `channel.endpoint` set to `http://localhost:9090/fhir/SubscriptionNotification?identifier={identifier}&patient.identifier={patient}&status=active`.

-When the ClaimResponse is updated the Prior Auth server will send a `GET` request to the `channel.endpoint` provided.
+When the ClaimResponse is updated the Prior Auth server will send a `POST` request to the `channel.endpoint` provided.
 The Client server decodes the request, polls for the updated ClaimResponse and then deletes the ClaimResponse if the `outcome` is `complete` or `error`.

 ## Using WebSocket Subscriptions